If all animals vanished, most bacteria would still live on, but if all bacteria disappeared, we would die quickly.

 “Oxygenic photosynthesis seems to have been invented but once in all of earth’s long history, by precursors of the bacterial clade that we call the cyanobacteria.”
 (Franklin M. Harold, In Search of Cell History, p.
 158) When, exactly, single-celled cyanobacteria first emerged is a little unclear in the fossil record, but what is clear is that by three billion years ago its colonies were prospering in shallow oceans.
 Sure, bacteria, big deal… but this was bacteria that photosynthesized oxygen.
 Photosynthesis.
 In the words of Professor Brian Cox, “the task is so complex, that unlike flight or vision, which have evolved separately many times during our history, oxygenic photosynthesis has only evolved once.”
 (Wonders of Life, Ep.5, BBC, 2013) What made cyanobacteria such a game changer was that in finding a way to utilize photosynthesis as a metabolic process it unleashed as a byproduct… oxygen.
 In school one infers (somewhat erroneously) that plants create oxygen, but really, the only place oxygen atoms are created is within the fusion processes of stars — what plants do is release oxygen.
 Plants take in carbon dioxide.
 What is carbon dioxide?
 It’s CO2 — one carbon atom bonded with two oxygen atoms.
 Plants utilize the carbon atom but simply discard the oxygen atoms.
 Plants free oxygen.
 Multiply this effect by the trillions over millennia, and you have the makings of a world-changing atmospheric event.

 Simply, cyanobacteria seems to have overwhelmed the biosphere.
 Over a span of hundreds of millions of years, countless colonies and countless generations of this blue-green algae released into the atmosphere then-toxic (to other life forms) amounts of free oxygen.
 A 2007 NASA study suggests the tipping point to have been about 2.5 billion years ago.
-Other sources place it in the 2.3 BYA era.
-Regardless, competing anaerobic organisms (methanogenic Archaea) that metabolized methane and found oxygen toxic went extinct in massive numbers.
-It was basically a “metabolic format war,” as unfathomable generations of cyanobacteria polluted the biosphere of the earth over trillions of generations.
+Simply, competing anaerobic organisms (methanogenic Archaea) that metabolized methane would have found oxygen toxic, seen their numbers and habitats dwindle and eventually faced extinction.
+It was basically a “metabolic format war,” as unfathomable generations of a cyanobacteria overpopulation polluted the biosphere of the earth over trillions of generations.
 What resulted from this process was an earth atmosphere rich in oxygen… and ultimately rich enough that an ozone layer formed, making it possible, for the first time, for life to leave the water.

 “The rise in atmospheric oxygen was far from uniform [over time],” as Franklin Harold observed (In Search of Cell History, p.
 158).
 “There seem to have been at least two discrete steps, the first around 2.45 billion years ago and a second right at the beginning of the Phanerozoic, 540 million years ago.”
 In short: “Atmospheric oxygen attained its present level just in time to support animal evolution.”
 So, while complex life may have taken a long time in the record to appear, there’s a good argument to be made that it may have occurred at the earliest possible opportunity.